Alelopez383/Basics_GitHub_Pages/README.md

 **That's it!** Your website should now be live and accessible at the URL provided by GitHub Pages.

-* Now, you can got to your gh-page anytime by clicking the link below the **"Environments"** section, in the right side of the page.
+* Now, you can go to your gh-page anytime by clicking the link below the **"Environments"** section, in the right side of the page.
 If everything is OK, you should see an **"Active"** status.

+* In **"Deployments"** you can click **"View deployment"** and check the history of all the github pages you have done.